 Generally a Power of Attorney written to cover a specific asset is put in place when you are unavailable rather than incapacitated.
 For example, if you are travelling overseas and you need somebody to sell your car on your behalf, you can do this with a specific Power of Attorney.
 For the purposes of estate planning, a Power of Attorney is usually a “General” Power of Attorney which says “if I was to ever lose capacity, I would like this person to take control of my financial affairs for me.”

 A Power of Attorney for Healthcare may also be called a Healthcare Proxy, Healthcare Representative, or Medical Power of Attorney depending on your province of residence.
 This document names an individual who will make medical decisions for you if you are unable to make them yourself.
 Some people call this document a “Living Will” but this term has no legal recognition in Canada (even though at LegalWills.ca we use the term “Living Will” to describe this service).

 Signing Powers of Attorney

 No matter where you live, these legal documents must be signed while you have the necessary capacity to understand the nature and consequences of appointing another person to handle your affairs.
-It is therefore crucial to draft your Powers of Attorney for Finances and Healthcare before you need them, while you are capable of selecting a person you trust and understanding the types of powers being granted to them.
+It is therefore crucial to draft your Powers of Attorney for Finances and Healthcare before you need them.
+You must be capable of selecting a person you trust and understand the types of powers being granted to them.
 The specific requirements for signing Powers of Attorney also differ by province, although it must always be signed in the presence of at least one witness.

-It is worth noting that the signing requirements for a Financial Power of Attorney do vary across Canada, with Manitoba in particular having very specific rules for who can serve as a witness to the signing on a PoA.
+It is worth noting that the signing requirements for a Financial Power of Attorney do vary across Canada.
+Manitoba in particular has very specific rules for who can serve as a witness to the signing of a Power of Attorney.